GSA/fedramp-gov/pages/tips-cues.md

 </div>

 <div class="q3">
-<h3>TIP: Agencies and CSPs are encouraged to adjust password complexity implementation for memorized secrets to align with NIST 800-63B, Digital Identity Guidelines: Authentication and Lifecycle Management.
+<h3>TIP: Agencies and CSPs are encouraged to adjust password complexity implementation for memorized secrets to align with NIST 800-63B, Digital Identity Guidelines: Authentication and Lifecycle Management.</h3>
 </p>
 <p>
 FedRAMP Moderate and High controls IA-5 (g) and IA-5 (1) (a,d) are known to be more restrictive than the new password requirements in 800-63B, AAL2 and AAL3 respectively.
 The FedRAMP PMO is working to update our baselines to reflect the changes outlined in NIST 800-63B.